aucontraire/cognivault/README.md

 - Agent-level resilience with circuit breakers and retry logic
 - OpenAI LLM integration with extensive error mapping
 - Comprehensive observability and diagnostics testing
+- **LangGraph Phase 2.0 Integration**: Real StateGraph orchestration, TypedDict state management, and DAG visualization
+- **356 new Phase 2.0 tests** covering state schemas, node wrappers, real orchestrator, and CLI integration
-- 89% test coverage across all modules with critical paths at 100%
+- 89% test coverage across all modules with critical paths at 100% (1,517 total tests)
 - Both Refiner and Critic agents include comprehensive system prompt tests to ensure prompt correctness and robustness

 Use the batch test tools for agent evaluation: